CodingDango/sfml-calculator/README.md

     - Just click on the texts (which aren't buttons) and it will be copied onto the clipboard.

 ## Requirements
+- ✅ Notifies the user they copied something.
+- ✅ Texts that can be copied glow a light purple for interactivity.
 - ✅ Feature to copy either the results text, or the input text to the os clipboard, through right clicking.
 - ✅ Implement key inputs for user experience.
 CTRL-C to clear, press numbers, periods, etc.
 - ✅ Buttons darken on hover.